snakster/cpp.react/README.md

 #### Implicit parallelism

-The change propagation is handled implicitly by a so called propagation engine.
+The change propagation is handled implicitly by a _propagation engine_.
 Depending on the selected engine, independent propagation paths are automatically parallelized.
-For more details, see Propagation Engines.

 ```C++
 #include "react/propagation/ToposortEngine.h"